How to Create an App in Lega

 - Voice Input - Allows users to interact with apps using their device's microphone.

-- Internet Access - Allows the app to use web scraping to retrieve content from specific websites or pages.
+- Web Access - Allows the app to use web scraping to retrieve content from specific websites or pages.
 It does not use search but instead leverages existing web parsing capabilities.
 No data is shared outside of Lega with this functionality.

-- First choose your model from those available in the dropdown menu.
+- Model : First choose your model from those available in the dropdown menu.
 See more information on model choices under Models in your Resource Library.
+Next use the sliding bars to optionally change the model's related settings, e.g. Temperature, Max Tokens, and Top P.

 - Temperature - controls predictability vs. creativity